gowthamichinta/Massmine_new/README.md

 <br>
 ## Run with Docker
 ### MacOS:
-1) Install Docker Desktop by following the instructions at https://docs.docker.com/desktop/mac/install/ (you will need to create an account)
+1) Install Docker Desktop by following the instructions at https://docs.docker.com/desktop/mac/install/
 2) Once the Docker Desktop app is running, click "Skip Tutorial" to navigate to main dashboard (if applicable)
-3) Go to the following url and click DOWNLOAD ALL in the upper right hand corner.
+3) Go to this google drive link and download the whole massmine-docker folder.
+You can do this by clicking on the massmine-docker dropdown and selecting download.
 Save the zip file to your desktop and unzip it. https://drive.google.com/drive/folders/1ngUce_muJ2QPnB72f0Z0HKFTm45cSBFS

 4) Go to your desktop.
 Right click on the icon of the folder you just downloaded and select: `New Terminal at Folder`